oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 title: "Get started"
 date: 2019-02-23T16:40:54-05:00
 weight: 1
-description: "An operator is an application-specific controller that extends Kubernetes to create, configure, and manage instances of complex applications.
-The Oracle WebLogic Server Kubernetes Operator follows the standard Kubernetes operator pattern, and simplifies the management and operation of WebLogic domains and deployments."
+description: "Learn about the Oracle WebLogic Server Kubernetes Operator, how it works and how to use it to manage WebLogic domains."
 ---

 An operator is an application-specific controller that extends Kubernetes to create, configure, and manage instances